Types of Degrees Ethnic Studies Majors Are Getting

 |Hispanic or Latino||86|

-Ethnic Studies appeals to people across the globe.
+Students from other countries are interested in Ethnic Studies, too.
 About 7.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea